dreisdesign/focus-session/SHORTCUTS.md

 ## 🔐 Privacy & Security

+### What We Collect
+- ✅ **Nothing** - Zero data collection
+- ✅ No analytics or tracking
+- ✅ No telemetry or crash reporting
+- ✅ No third-party integrations

+### What Shortcuts Can Access
+- Read/write your focus session logs (local only)
+- Display notifications (standard macOS feature)
+- Lock your screen (you requested this)
+- Read system idle time (public HID info)

+### What Shortcuts CANNOT Access
+- ❌ Your files outside focus-session directories
+- ❌ Camera, microphone, or location
+- ❌ Contacts, calendar, or messages
+- ❌ Network or internet
+- ❌ Other apps' data

+### Transparency & Auditing
 These shortcuts:
-- ✅ Are completely open-source and visible
+- ✅ Are completely visible and auditable in the Shortcuts app
-- ✅ Have comments linking to GitHub for transparency
+- ✅ Have descriptive comments linking to GitHub for full transparency
-- ✅ Don't collect any data
-- ✅ Don't make network calls
-- ✅ Only interact with your local system
+- ✅ Are open-source (MIT License) - you can inspect the logic
-- ✅ Are fully under your control
+- ✅ Run locally on your machine only
+- ✅ Don't communicate with external servers

-**View the shortcuts** by opening them in Shortcuts app to verify they're safe!
+**View the shortcuts** by opening them in Shortcuts app to see exactly what they do!

+---

 ---